anka-kondraska/edu_web_scraper/SDD.md

 The goal in further pursuing this would be to arrive at better results: either fine tuning or finding other ways of scraping.
 So far reasearch on other scraping methods of this particular data has proved limiting.

+Also, need to find tune the regex pattern to be more precise in finding University/College name.

+## <a name="privacy"></a>Privacy

+I would like to research and find a way to enrcypt data before it is saved in the database so that user is never exposed to a raw variable data.

 ## <a name="database"></a>Database